-Staff workspaces are equipped with laptop, docking station, dual monitors, quality headphones, storage space and electronically adjustable desks.
+Staff workspaces are equipped with laptop, docking station, monitor, noise cancelling headphones, storage space and electronically adjustable desks.
 Staff also have access to the Mars Gymnasium facility.

 Access for students and staff with disabilities

 Parking spaces and bathroom facilities are provided, along with ramp access to all buildings.